-Ever since we embarked on the minimalist journey over three and a half years ago, I’ve created this ideal in my head.
+Ever since we embarked on the minimalist journey in 2014, I’ve created this ideal in my head.
 Asking myself “am I portraying what minimalism is?” on a regular basis.

 I love minimalism and what it stands for but it’s different for everyone.
 Being intentional with everything in your life and eliminating the unnecessary, the clutter, and the things that weigh you down is how I define it.